-- UC's average total cost of attendance for California residents rose between 2013-14 and 2019-20.
-Since 2013-14, the increase is largely due to changes in non-tuition and non-fee expenses.
-Modest adjustments to systemwide tuition and fees did contribute to the total cost increases between 2015-16 and 2019-20.
-See Figure 1-6. - COVID Impact: The average total cost of attendance declined in 2020-21 as more students lived at home during the pandemic.
-The estimated expenses for students living at home is significantly less than those living on or near every campus. - UC need-based grant funding increases when systemwide tuition and student services fees increase since the University sets aside one-third of all new tuition revenue for financial aid.4 As a result, generally flat tuition between 2013-14 and 2020-21 meant modest growth in per capita grant support as available UC need-based grant was spread across more California residents; the exception is 2017-18, when tuition increased.
+- UC need-based grant funding increases when systemwide Tuition and Student Services Fees increase, since the University sets aside a portion of all new tuition revenue for financial aid.5 As a result, generally flat tuition between 2014-15 and 2021-22 meant modest growth in per capita grant support as available UC need-based grant was spread across more California residents; the exception is 2017-18, when tuition increased.
 The increased enrollment of nonresident undergraduates-who contribute to the need-based financial aid pool without drawing on it-helped mitigate the impact of the lack of a tuition increase and therefore commensurate increases in financial aid.
-See Figures 1-7. - UC's net cost-the total cost of attendance less gift aid-has declined slightly or remained flat for low-income resident undergraduates in recent years due to the increases in gift aid noted above.
-Net cost has remained flat, however, for middle-income students and has risen for higher-income students.
-See Figure 1-8. - COVID Impact: The net cost declined across all income groups in 2020-21 because students lived at home rather than on or near campus during the pandemic.
-Estimated costs for living at home are much lower than estimates for those living on or near campus. - COVID Impact: Parent borrowing among all California residents declined in 2020-21.
-See Figure 1-9. - COVID Impact: California resident undergraduates' earnings from work-study and oncampus employment decreased slightly in 2019-20 compared to 2018-19, but declined further in 2020-21 during the pandemic.
-Students living at home had limited opportunities to work on campus.
+See Figures 1-6. - UC's net cost-the total cost of attendance less gift aid-declined slightly or remained flat for low-income resident undergraduates in recent years.
+Net cost has remained relatively flat, however, for middle- and higher-income students.
+See Figure 1-8. - COVID impact on net cost: The net cost declined across all income groups in 2020-21 because students lived at home rather than on or near campus during the pandemic.
+Estimated costs for living at home are much lower than estimates for those living on or near campus. - COVID impact on parent borrowing: Parent borrowing among all California residents increased slightly in 2021-22, but remained below pre-pandemic levels.
+This may be due to the availability of COVID emergency grants and savings in 2020-21.
+See Figure 1-9. - COVID impact on student earnings: California resident undergraduates' earnings were higher in 2021-22 than in 2020-21 but were still below 2019-20 levels.
+Students living at home had limited opportunities to work on campus in 2020-21, and the share of students who worked in 2021-22 was still lower than in 2018-19, possibly due to the ongoing effects of the pandemic into 2021-22.
 See Figure 1-10 and Section 4.

-4 Beginning in 2022-23, 45 percent of new revenue from any increase to undergraduate Tuition and Student Services Fee revenue will be reserved for financial aid.
+5 Beginning in 2022-23, 45 percent of new revenue from any increase to undergraduate Tuition and Student Services Fee revenue will be reserved for financial aid.
+Prior to that, 33 percent was set aside.

-Figure 1-6 Trends in Per Capita Undergraduate Gift Aid by Parent Income Among California Residents, 2020-21 Constant Dollars
+Figure 1-6 Trends in Per Capita Undergraduate Gift Aid by Parent Income Among California Residents, 2021-22 Constant Dollars

-- The support received by UC students from gift aid (grants and scholarships) remained relatively flat between 2013-14 and 2016-17 on a per capita basis, while it increased in 2017-18, after adjusting for inflation.
-The per capita gift declined in 2019-20 and 2020- 21 at every income level except for independent and lowest-income (less than \$32,000) students, for whom it increased slightly. - COVID Impact: The decrease in average gift aid in 2020-21 for dependent students across all income groups can be attributed to lower estimated total cost of attendance for students living at home.
+- The support received by UC students from gift aid (grants and scholarships) remained relatively flat through 2016-17 on a per capita basis, increased in 2017-18, and then declined through 2021-22.
+Independent students and those whose families make less than \$106,000 saw higher per capita gift aid in 2021-22 than in 2019-20. - COVID impact on gift aid: The decrease in average gift aid in 2020-21 for dependent students across all income groups can be attributed to lower estimated total cost of attendance for students living at home.
 Despite the slight decline in total gift aid, the net cost to students was lower in 2020-21.
-See Figure 1-8. - The increase in gift aid received by UC students in 2017-18 is attributable to the increases in tuition and student services fees, which resulted in an increase to Cal Grant awards to UC students and an increase in UC need-based grants as new revenue was returned to support students.
-Funding for both programs is tied to tuition and student services fee levels.
+See Figure 1-8. - The increase in gift aid received by UC students in 2017-18 is attributable to the increases in Tuition and Student Services Fees, which resulted in an increase to Cal Grant awards to UC students and an increase in UC need-based grants as new revenue was returned to support students.
+Funding for both programs is tied to Tuition and Student Services Fee levels.

-Figure 1-7 Trends in Per Capita Grant Support for UC California Resident Students, 2020-21 Constant Dollars
+Figure 1-7 Trends in Per Capita Grant Support for UC California Resident Students, 2021-22 Constant Dollars